Trading Index FLEX Options in Open Outcry

 - The Submitting TPH decides whether to accept the best bid or offer.

 - Upon notification of acceptance of a bid or offer by the Submitting TPH, the FLEX Help Desk will disseminate a last sale message as well as enter the transaction into the trade match system and generate a trade confirmation for the parties involved.
 Generally, only a Submitting TPH may accept quotes made in response to an RFQ.
 There are two exceptions to this:

 1- If the Submitting TPH decides not to accept the BBO made in response to the RFQ, any Market Maker, TPH Organization, or Floor Broker on behalf of a customer, may accept the best bid or offer up to the size currently represented, or;

+2- If the Submitting TPH accepts the best bid or offer, but there is excess size available at that best bid or offer, any Market Maker, TPH Organization, or Floor Broker acting on behalf of a customer, may trade the balance available.
 The Submitting TPH has priority over any party wishing to trade the requested option series up to the full notional amount specified in the RFQ (subject to the requirements of Section 11(a) of the Exchange Act).
 If a party other than the Submitting TPH wishes to trade that option series, and none of the above conditions are met, the other party must submit a new RFQ in order to generate Responsive Quotes upon which a transaction may occur.

 Quotes are only available upon submission of an RFQ and secondary trading is conducted under the same procedures as series-creating transactions.
 However, for secondary trading, RFQs can only specify the strike price in the existing numerical format for that FLEX Option series, not a percentage format.
 Size may be specified in dollars, or number of contracts.